ArthurMinovsky/TAIST-Software-Design-Project/mqtt/README.md

 2.Adafruit PN532 RFID/NFC Breakout and Shield

-for more detail visit https://github.com/anrina/RfidParkingSystem
+for more detail visit https://github.com/anrina/RfidParkingSystem (Hardware funny lab of this pro)